·

 - **If "set"** (the token was already exported when Claude Code launched): verify with `curl -sS -o /dev/null -w '%{http_code}' --max-time 15 -H "Authorization: Bearer $FRESHJOTS_TOKEN" https://freshjots.com/api/v1/folders`.
 The literal `$FRESHJOTS_TOKEN` stays in the command as written; the shell expands it at runtime, so the actual value never appears in stdout, stderr, or the transcript.
 Expect 200.
 On 401, tell me my token is set but rejected, and ask me to generate a fresh one.
 On success, jump to step 3 — do NOT touch my shell profile, the token is already wired in.

 - **If "unset"**, tell me: "Go to https://freshjots.com, sign up (free, no card).
-At onboarding, pick 'Software development' mode — that gets you a 14-day Pro trial token automatically.
+At onboarding, pick the 'Plain notes' mode (its card mentions a 14-day free API trial) — that gets you a 14-day Pro trial token automatically.
 If you already have a Pro account, Settings → API tokens → Create token.
 Either way, you'll end up with an `mn_...` string.
 Paste it here when you have it."

 - Once I paste a token, verify it with one curl call, substituting the literal `mn_...` value into the Authorization header (this single command is the only place the value appears outside my shell profile — unavoidable for the paste-in-chat flow): `curl -sS -o /dev/null -w '%{http_code}' --max-time 15 -H "Authorization: Bearer mn_THE_VALUE_I_PASTED" https://freshjots.com/api/v1/folders`.
 Expect 200.
 On 401, tell me politely "that token didn't work — paste another?" and retry up to 3 times.